-Are you looking for a career that is physically challenging, as well as professionally rewarding?
+Are you looking for a physically challenging and professionally rewarding career?
 Are you looking for a position that offers great benefits and a flexible work schedule?
-If you answered yes to any of these questions, then a career in the fire service may be for you.
+If you answered yes to either of these questions, then a career in the fire service may be for you.

 The Stockton Fire Department is an advanced, diverse, and progressive fire department situated in the San Joaquin Valley.
-The department offers exceptional career opportunities for men and women seeking professional and personal satisfaction.
+The department offers exceptional career opportunities for men and women seeking professional and personal achievement.

-Our goal is to maintain Stockton's heritage of excellence by recruiting candidates that reflect the rich make-up of our diverse population.
-We appreciate your interest and have provided information which will guide you through the steps required to become a member of our elite firefighting team.
+We strive to maintain Stockton's heritage of excellence by recruiting candidates that reflect our diverse population.
+See below is more information to guide you through the steps required to become a member of our elite firefighting team.

-Please see these Stockton Fire Department brochure for additional information:
+Please see these Stockton Fire Department brochures for additional information: